Hoodie Allen: 2013: Crew Cuts and Americoustic

 On February 11, 2013, XXL premiered the music video for "Cake Boy," the first single off of Hoodie's upcoming mixtape.
 The single was later released on iTunes for purchase.
-A week later, the music video for "Fame Is For Assholes" (abbreviated FIFA) premiered on YouTube which features rapper Chiddy Bang.
+A week later, the music video for "Fame Is For Assholes" (abbreviated FIFA) premiered on YouTube, which featured rapper Chiddy Bang.
 Hoodie commented, "I wanted to write a track that mixed a classic doo-wop vibe with the more upbeat hip-hop style that my fans have come to love."

 Hoodie embarked on his Cruisin' USA Tour with Aer and Jared Evan which began on March 5, 2013.
 G-Eazy, instead of Aer, accompanied Hoodie on his Boston, Philly, and NYC shows.
 During the Cruisin' USA Tour, Hoodie directed the audience to chant that they wanted to see him on Late Night with Jimmy Fallon.
 Leading up to Roseland Ballroom, Hoodie started the hashtag "#GetHoodieAllenOnFallon" on Twitter to rally his fans.
 After trending worldwide, Fallon asked to speak with Hoodie.

 Hoodie performed his new single "Make It Home" on Fuse alongside Kina Grannis which was released on April 30.
 The studio version of the single was released onto iTunes on May 15, 2013, where it reached the top ten of the iTunes Hip-Hop/Rap charts.

 On July 30, 2013, Hoodie released the music video for "No Interruption (Acoustic)".
 His acoustic EP Americoustic was released on August 13, 2013, and reached No. 1 on the iTunes Hip-Hop/Rap album chart and No. 4 on the iTunes overall albums chart.
 The EP's guitar work was composed, recorded and produced by Our Last Night guitarist Matt Wentworth.